JLuisCuamatzi/Umaydis_experimental_Evolution/01_Cleaning/README.md

 ```

 Once this script is executed, a directory named `shFiles` will be created.
-In this directory will be the `sh` files to be executed.
+In this directory will be the `.sh` files to be executed.

-You can run these `sh` files with the next command:
+You can run these `.sh` files with the next command:

 ```
 # Example for sample 2021EE01